kalaspuff/tomodachi/README.md

 ## Available built-ins used as endpoints 🚀

-As shown, there\'s different ways to trigger your microservice function in which the most common ones are either directly via HTTP or via event based messaging (for example AMQP or AWS SNS+SQS).
-Here\'s a list of the currently available built-ins you may use to decorate your service functions.
+As shown, there's different ways to trigger your microservice function in which the most common ones are either directly via HTTP or via event based messaging (for example AMQP or AWS SNS+SQS).
+Here's a list of the currently available built-ins you may use to decorate your service functions.